 Seventh graders explore the history and geography of Los Angeles by becoming the staff of the Los Angeles Museum of Geography (LAMoG).
 The mission of this actual museum is to tell the story of Los Angeles, past and present, through innovative exhibits that connect the issues our region and its people have faced to the global challenges of the 21st century.
 All year long students practice research and writing skills, analyze maps and primary sources and learn from museum professionals about how to approach questions of content and design.
 Twice a year, the museum holds a gallery opening staffed entirely by 7th grade docents, who offer expert tours to friends, family, and the entire community.
 Visit the museum website at www.lamog.org.

-History 8th Grade (US History)
+History 8th Grade (US History and Civics)

 World History 1